moodrain/moodrain/README.md

 * some prepared command
 * semantic and simple curl
 * useful function library
+* mini Ali OSS and SMS
+* mini ftp client
 * basic xml transformer
-* mini Ali OSS and SMS
-* mini mail sender
+* mini mail sender and receiver
+* packaging excel reader and writer

 Welcome for your advice.

+#### know it:
+* xml class is only a copy of overtrue/wechat/src/Kernel/Support/XML.php
+* mail sender uses PHPMailer/PHPMailer and reader uses barbushin/php-imap in underlying
+* excel reader and writer uses box/spout in underlying